-I discovered director Jose Carlos Gomez because his movie Bled White was on a zombie combo disc with other flix like Biker Zombies from Detroit and Porn Star Zombies.
+I discovered director Jose Carlos Gomez because his movie Bled White was on a zombie combo disc with other indie zombie flix.
 Jose’s movie didn’t fit in.
 Seriously did not fit in.
 But it did make me want to see other films by him.
 And so this blog was born.

 BLED WHITE (2011)

 Bled White is like the ultimate in indie film-making.
 It may have the look of an indie film that went through some digital processing, but the content is a viewing experience by a guy who had a vision of the movie he wanted to make and did it perfectly.

 We’re thrown into the middle of a zombie apocalypse with no knowledge of the background of our main characters, played perfectly by actors, North Roberts, Matthew E. Prochazka, and Colleen Boag.

 But like the time shifts in a Tarantino movie, various segments are presented featuring different characters whose stories all eventually converge.
 There’s gore, there’s horror, there are intense zombies, and there’s even some dark humor.
 And there are very concentrated stories about minimal, desperate characters out in the country somewhere trying to survive, which give it such a stark and isolated feel.
 Don’t worry.
 There are also zombie swarms by the end of the film.

 Bled White is stunning to look at.
 Almost feeling like a black and white film, the only color that ever really stands out is red (wahoo!).
 Otherwise, the film somehow comes across as both frighteningly dark and glaringly white at the same time because it takes place during snow season (you can practically feel the brutal winds).
 The extreme dark/light contrast creates an intensely creepy atmosphere.